The English Patient: Evaluating Local Lockdowns Using Real-Time COVID-19 & Consumption Data: Introduction

 While our evidence indicates some initial successes from local lockdowns, in late September and October 2020 the UK (along with many European countries) experienced a rapid, nationwide rise in COVID-19 cases (the cause of which is not yet clear).
-This has led to more restrictive local measures being introduced in mid-October including shutting down local businesses and active discussions on a return to another national lockdown.
-Whether this new range of more restrictive national and local measures being imposed and considered result in changes to consumption more like the first national lockdown or the local lockdowns we study here will have profoundly different implications for the UK economy's prospects and other countries facing similar secondary virus waves.
+This has led to more restrictive regional measures being introduced in mid-October including shutting down businesses and before second and third national lockdowns were imposed in November 2020 and January 2021.
+The COVID-19 positive case rates accompanying these more recent lockdowns were far higher than the rates in the local lockdowns we examine in this paper.

 Our study contributes to a burgeoning literature understanding the economic effects of COVID-19.
 A variety of early studies showed how the onset of COVID-19 dramatically changed consumption behavior.
 The first study to do so was \cite{baker2020does} using US fintech data and following this Opportunity Insights \citep{chetty2020did,chetty2020real} produced a dashboard using multiple data sources to track regional US consumption behavior alongside other economic indicators.\footnote{https://tracktherecovery.org} Beyond the US similar exercises have been carried out to understand household consumption in the early stages of the pandemic -- showing remarkably consistent results \citep{andersen2020consumer,bounie2020consumers,ifs2020,campos2020consumption,carvalho2020tracking,chen2020impact,chronopoulos2020consumer,horvath2020covid,surico2020consumption,watanabe2020online}.
 Analysis of JP Morgan Chase data \citep{cox2020initial,farrell2020consumption} has described in detail how household balance sheets have changed as a result of the COVID-19 recession and how households have responded to fiscal stimulus.
 A variety of studies have examined the effects of the first set of lockdowns on economic behavior and evaluating the degree to which there are trade-offs between policy interventions attempting to contain the virus and economic damage \citep{aum2020covid,beach20201918,barro2020coronavirus,coibion2020cost,correia1918pandemics,cui2020covid,dave2020were,friedson2020did,hacioglu2020distributional, glover2020health,goolsbee2020covid,goolsbee2020fear,guerrieri2020macroeconomic,hall2020trading,lilley2020public,miles2020living,jones2020optimal,toxvaerd2020equilibrium,wang2020covid}.